 Over 85 percent of new businesses fail within a few years, often because they try to plan their way to success.
 It’s time to change.

 The International Business Model Competition is the first and largest lean startup competition in the world.
-The competition's primary aim is to educate and inspire smarter entrepreneurs who in turn launch more successful ventures.
+The competition's primary aim is to educate and inspire smarter entrepreneurs who launch ventures that are more successful.

 The IBMC is a unique student startup competition focused on the inputs, not the outputs, of the entrepreneurial process.
 The competition requires active identification and validation of crucial business model hypotheses rather than the writing of a static business plan, talking to customers outside the building rather than gathering secondary data inside the building, applying customer development rather than relying on product development, and “pivoting” or changing course rather than executing on the plan.